Share your voice, convictions and message.

 Alexandra Arrington Consulting - Media Appearances

-Digital Charlotte launches the Digital Navigators program in concert with Mecklenburg County, the City of Charlotte, and other key local partners.
+Center for Digital Equity (formerly Digital Charlotte) launches the Digital Navigators program in concert with Mecklenburg County, the City of Charlotte, and other key local partners.
 This informational video highlights the landscape of need, the opportunity that the program presents, and the importance and impact of partnerships to bring this effort to fruition.
 Alexandra Arrington Consulting contributed thought partnership, planning for the Digital Navigators training component, and promotional support for media pieces connected to the project.

 2020 ncIMPACT Urban Broadband Access